facebookresearch/nevergrad/docs/optimization.rst

 Multiobjective minimization with Nevergrad
 ------------------------------------------

+Multiobjective minimization is a work in progress in `nevergrad`, you should expect a few API changes before it converges to a stable solution.
-Let us minimize f1 and f2 (two objective functions) assuming that values above 2.5 are of no interest.
+Let us minimize `f1` and `f2` (two objective functions) assuming that values above 2.5 are of no interest.

 .. code-block:: python